morpheusgraphql/morpheus-graphql/morpheus-graphql-core/test/schema/parsing/schema-definition/fail/dupplicate-field/query/readme.md

-fail on `schema` with multiople query definitions
+fail on `schema` with multiple query definitions